Science writer. Author. Trainer. Public speaker

-Science writer Leonie Joubert is an award-winning South African author who uses different ways of storytelling to grapple with many of today's tough issues as we try to find ways to live together on a tightly packed planet: climate and environmental change, energy policy, cities as development hubs, why today’s food system leaves many of us hungry, heavy, and sick.
+Science writer Leonie Joubert is an award-winning South African author who uses different ways of storytelling to grapple with many of today's tough issues as we try to find ways to live together on a tightly packed planet: climate and environmental change, energy policy, cities as development hubs, why today’s food system leaves many of us hungry, heavy, and sick (the hunger-obesity poverty-paradox).
 More recently, her work delves into the realm of public mental health.

 She was the 2007 Ruth First Fellow; was listed in the Mail & Guardian’s 200 Young South Africans You Must Take to Lunch (2008); was twice given an honorary mention in the Sunday Times Alan Paton Nonfiction Awards (2007 and 2010); was named the 2009 SAB Environmental Journalist of the Year (print/internet category); and was shortlisted for the 2016 City Press Tafelberg Nonfiction Award.

 She also had two or three accidental podium finishes in trail running races, but only because the field in her age category was a bit thin.
 Still, it was rather thrilling.

 While she describes herself broadly as a science writer, over the years Leonie has specialised in content relating to climate and environmental change, biological diversity, natural history, agriculture, food security, energy policy issues, invasive alien species, urban development, food systems, and, most recently, public mental health.

 Science communication training